 There are 2 ways to initiate a code enforcement investigation, the links are at the top of this page.
 The first link will bring you to our newly created online submittal form.
 Just fill in the required fields and click submit.
 The second link is a PDF version of the Citizen Complaint form.
-Print it out, complete and return to Town Hall either in person or via email at [email protected] A Code Enforcement officer will receive the complaint and a file will be started.
+Print it out, complete and return to Town Hall either in person or via email at [email protected].
+A Code Enforcement officer will receive the complaint and a file will be started.

 The next step where compliance is not met is for the Code Enforcement officer to either issue a citation, or schedule a hearing before a Special Magistrate.
 The alleged violator will be summoned to such hearing.
 The Special Magistrate hears testimony from the alleged violator and the Code Enforcement Officer, and evidence from the parties is submitted.
 After hearing the testimony and reviewing the submitted evidence, a Court Order will be issued.